 The English Football Association's Charity Shield match at Wembley between the reigning League Champions and the F.

-The English Football Association's Charity Shield match at Wembley between the reigning League Champions and the F.A.
+Background: The English Football Association's Charity Shield match at Wembley between the reigning League Champions and the F.A.
 Cup winners, is rapidly establishing itself as the traditional curtain-raiser to the new football season.

 SYNOPSIS: On Saturday (14 August) it was Southhampton, last season's F.A.
 Cup Champions, who kicked off against the English League Champions, Liverpool.
 Southampton in the white strip, had started the match as underdogs, just as they had in the Cup Final earlier this year.
 But by the second half kick-off, there was nothing in it.